londogard/londogard/quarto_blog/posts/2021-05-17-seam-carving.md

 ---
 description: "Seam Carving is the task to remove empty room in a image.
 Have you ever wished to do 'Content Aware Scaling'?
 Learn it now!"
-tags: [presentation, jvm, kotlin, workshop]
+categories: [presentation, jvm, kotlin, workshop]
 title: "Seam Carving (Presentation & Workshop)"
 date: "2021-05-17"
 authors: Hampus Londögård